rust-lang/rfcs/text/0000-const-char-encode-utf8.md

 [unresolved-questions]: #unresolved-questions

 The problem with diagnostic degeneration could be solved by allowing the used formatters in const environments.
-I do not know if there already exists such as feature for use by the standard library.
+I do not know if there already exists such a feature for use by the standard library.

 # Future possibilities
 [future-possibilities]: #future-possibilities